com-mr-apps/com-mr-apps/README.md

 Welcome @com-mr-apps [com.mr.apps]

+## History
+* 15.Nov.
+2024 - first version '2024.1.1' of JNordVPN Manager published in Snap store
-A new chapter starting end of October 2024...
+* A new chapter starting end of October 2024...

 ## Donations
 Funding for the ongoing development and maintenance of my projects comes from donations made to me through [https://buymeacoffee.com/3dprototyping](https://buymeacoffee.com/3dprototyping).